Alieeeeen/linear-list-diff/README.md

 # linear-list-diff

+**Deprecated**.
+This algorithm was originally used in [amber-dom](https://github.com/Alieeeeen/amber-dom). amber-dom is now under construction, with a different algorithm.
+This diff might be comprehensible, but rather inefficient.

 A linear-complexity list diff for diffing 2 lists.
-It is simple & comprehensive, and takes only 80 lines.
+It is simple & comprehensible, and takes only 80 lines.

 This algorithm is used for diffing 2 lists of children of 2 vtree, thus if neither of the 2 lists contain any children, the result will be empty.
 For more details, please visit my another virtual dom project [amber-dom](https://github.com/Alieeeeen/amber-dom).